chaos-lang/chaos-lang.org/website/docs/api.md

 `void startBuildingList();`

-Starts building a list for the return.
+Start building a list for the return.
 Example:

 ```c
 kaos.startBuildingList();